-Those of you who joined our raw vegan chocoholics program with the tofu chilli pepper mousse and raw chocolate butter know only too well the joys of the dairy free, sugar free vegan chocolate experience.
-Those of you who are new to this food blog - welcome to our twelve-step program, where we can enable our piggy addiction without too much collateral damage.
+Those of you who joined my chocoholics program with the tofu chocolate chili pepper mousse and raw chocolate coconut butter know only too well the joys of the dairy free, sugar free vegan chocolate experience.
+Those of you who are new - welcome to our twelve-step program, where we can enable our addiction without too much collateral damage.
 In fact, the experience is downright delicious, and totally guilt free.

 The key ingredient in this tasty raw recipe is perfect avocados that have just ripened.
 It is important that they have no bruises as this will make your raw chocolate pudding bitter and unpalatable.
-I know some of you are wincing with terror at the mere thought of an "avocado pudding"!
+I know some of you are wincing with terror at the mere thought of an "avocado pudding!"
 What?
-But anyone who has made the raw key lime mousse, raw avocado pudding, or tasted any other raw mousses know the joys of the sweet avocado -- the raw world's yummy little trick for creaming up desserts.
+But anyone who has made the raw key lime mousse or tasted any other raw puddings know the joys of the sweet avocado -- the raw world's yummy little trick for creaming up desserts.
 Those of you avocado lovers who are not familiar with this piece of magic -- welcome to one of the most helpful tools in your dairy free, soy free repertoire!
-For those of you looking for allergy recipes and gluten and dairy free recipes this little trick is a lifesaver too!
+For those of you looking for allergy recipes this little trick is a lifesaver too!
 Try using avocados to bring a creamy texture to vegan desserts or to thicken and add texture to vegan smoothies, dairy free dips and vegan pies.
 I will often substitute avocado for banana in my raw smoothies to lower the sugar content.
 For those of you who are avocado skeptics, keep an open mind on this one and you will reap the rewards.
 I promise.
 I have served this raw chocolate mousse to a myriad of people and almost nobody has guessed that the base was avocado.
 If you get the balance of ingredients right, you can't even taste it!

 In order to achieve this all-important balance (for avocado skeptics anyway) you need good quality, rich decadent cocoa powder or raw cacao powder.
 Any self-respecting chocolate mousse aficionado knows all too well that great chocolate is a prerequisite for any decadent chocolate mousse.
-For my addiction, I always choose Green and Black's organic fair-trade cocoa powder, Dagoba or Loving Earth raw cacao powder, which all have a gorgeous rich flavour that brings something special to any vegan blend.
-Not all cocoa or cacao powders were created equal and it really does make a difference.
-Don't worry if you don't have any of these brands, or that your budget doesn't allow for it.
-I know they are expensive.
-Just blend and taste, tweak your quantities, and you too, will be sharing in the piggy love!
+For my addiction, I always use organic raw cacao powder.

 Serve this with some berries, vegan cream, shaved coconut, chocolate or nuts to complete your heavenly experience.
-Trust me -- give this easy peasy raw vegan chocolate mousse a go in your blender and let your inner chocolate mousse addict sing.
+Trust me -- give this recipe a go in your blender and let your inner chocolate mousse addict sing.
 You know my penchant for the 5 minute vegan pudding recipes!
 Just like the berry custard, it just doesn’t get any easier than this recipe.
 Just throw, blend, chill, gobble, and celebrate your addiction.
 Now….I'm off to a meeting.